 I’ve worked in very international environments and have a lot of friends around the world, so I like to keep in contact with people whenever I can.
 Often it’s an opportunistic affair, like setting up a meeting in Amsterdam with an American friend I met in Germany.

-Mizuki Tao: Yes, it’s very nice to meet all kind of people around the world.
+Mizuki Tao: Yes, it’s very nice to meet all kinds of people around the world.
 Where are you from and what language do you speak there?

 John Boudewijn: The Netherlands, originally.
 I usually speak Dutch whenever I’m there, though every now and again I’ll trot out some English, French, or German to help a tourist or when meeting up with international friends.